Brandon Crawford Player Props: Giants vs. Mets

-On Saturday, Brandon Crawford (.250 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants play the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 4:10 PM ET.
+Brandon Crawford -- with a slugging percentage of .179 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants against the New York Mets, with David Peterson on the hill, on July 2 at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Mets.

 Brandon Crawford Game Info & Props vs. the Mets